 If a float other is provided, rescale to other.
 A new histogram with the scale equal to other is returned, the original histogram remains unchanged.

 Histograms with scale equal to zero can't be rescaled.
 LenaValueError is raised if one tries to do that.

 2.6.2 Graph

-class Graph (points=None, scale=None, sort=True)

-Function at given points.
+class Graph (points=None, context=None, scale=None, sort=True) Function at given coordinates (arbitraty dimensions).